Yordan Hadzhikonstantinov-Dzhinot: Works, views and legacy

+Džinot was one of the participants in the debate among Slavs in the Ottoman Empire in the last third of the 19th century.
+The debate intensified among Bulgarian intellectuals after the establishment of Bulgarian administrative autonomy, and among Macedonian intellectuals it raised new questions once cultural and political unification proved impossible.
+Per Victor Friedman, the Bulgarian rejection of textbooks written in Macedonian dialects, and the reactions this provoked, contributed to the emergence of a distinct Macedonian linguistic and ethnic consciousness.
 Per historian Andrew Rossos, he did not have a clearly defined national or territorial consciousness, or a sense of belonging.
-In 1854, he reported to Tsarigradski Vesnik about his visit to the "Bulgarian-Serbian city Skopje in Albanian Macedonia" and that the people there spoke "Slav (Bulgarian-Serbian)."
+In 1854, he reported to Tsarigradski Vestnik about his visit to the "Bulgarian-Serbian city Skopje in Albanian Macedonia" and that the people there spoke "Slav (Bulgarian-Serbian)."
+Furthermore, he used various terms to describe his people, such as "Bulgarians (Bolgari)", "Serbs (Srbi)", "Slav Christian", just "Slavs (Slavyani)", or "Slavchinya", and for himself "hardcore Slav (tvrdi Slavyan)".
+According to historian Blaže Ristovski, the concentration of našizam (the distinction between "we" and "you") was built on that stage.
+Per Slavist Wolf Oschlies, he viewed the Macedonians ethnically and linguistically as a transitional link between the Bulgarians and Serbs, which he expressed through various terminologies.
 According to historian Roumen Daskalov, Hadzhikonstantinov endorsed Slavophile and Pan-Slav views, to dissolve the Bulgarian identity and community into the wider Slavic identity and community, perhaps due to a feeling of inferiority in front of Greek culture in Macedonia and the need to have a common Slavic identity, culture and language.